 Children with certain health conditions are at higher risk of severe illness from COVID-19.
 They are more likely to have to go to hospital with COVID-19.

 Your child will be offered the Pfizer/BioNTech COVID-19 vaccine.
-It is given as an injection into the upper arm.
-They will need 2 doses, 3 weeks apart.

-Children aged 5 to 11 will be offered a Pfizer COVID-19 vaccine with a smaller dose.
 The immunity they get will be similar to the higher dose vaccine used in older age groups.